StellarFw/stellar-framework.com/src/guide/events.md

 Stellar has an event system that allows you to subscribe to and listen for events in the application.
 This is useful to manipulate data during the execution or extend features by adding new behaviors to the existing logic.
 Listeners must be stored in a module's `listeners` folder.

-Since the version `1.2.0`, Stellar can live reload listeners without the need to restart the server.
-Now your development will be even more simpler.
+Stellar can live reload listeners without the need to restart the server, with this your development will be even easier.

 ## Generate Listeners